 The Cathedral lies in the ancient City of Llandaff, dating from around 1120 it stands on one of the oldest Christian sites in Britain.

 The Cathedral has undergone three major upheavals and restorations.
-In the eighteenth century, when the nave was roofless, the architect, John Wood of Bath, built a ‘temple’ style church in the choir and part of the nave.
-Wood’s building was swept away in the Victorian restoration which commenced in the 1840s, under John Prichard and John Pollard Seddon, culminating with the south-west tower in 1867-69.
+When the nave was roofless in the eighteenth century, the architect, John Wood of Bath, built a ‘temple’ style church in the choir and part of the nave.
+Wood’s building was swept away in the Victorian restoration, which commenced in the 1840s, under John Prichard and John Pollard Seddon, culminating with the southwest tower in 1867-69.

 A great deal of the 19th-century work inside the Cathedral perished when the building was heavily damaged and the roof destroyed in the 1939-45 War.
-Its restoration was entrusted to George Pace who aimed at blending new work with what remained of the old and at giving the Cathedral a sense of spaciousness which it previously lacked.
-The High Altar was lowered and the triptych of the Seed of David by D G Rossetti which stood behind it was moved to a new position in the St Illtyd Chapel at the foot of the North-West tower.
-Pace built the Welch Regiment Memorial Chapel but his greatest achievement is the reinforced concrete arch surmounted by Sir Jacob Epstein’s aluminium statue of Christ in Majesty which stands between the Nave and the Choir and “breaks”, without interrupting, the view of the whole building from the top of the steps inside the West door to Geoffrey Webb’s Jesse window at the East end of the Lady Chapel.
+Its restoration was entrusted to George Pace, who aimed to blend new work with what remained of the old and give the Cathedral a sense of spaciousness previously lacking.
+The High Altar was lowered, and the triptych of the Seed of David by D G Rossetti, which stood behind it, was moved to a new position in the St Illtyd Chapel at the foot of the North-West tower.
+Pace built the Welch Regiment Memorial Chapel, but his greatest achievement is the reinforced concrete arch surmounted by Sir Jacob Epstein’s aluminium statue of Christ in Majesty, which stands between the Nave and the Choir and “breaks”, without interrupting the view of the whole building from the top of the steps inside the West door to Geoffrey Webb’s Jesse window at the East end of the Lady Chapel.

 Thomas Restaurant is ideal to fuel up before exploring.
-Every day the team serve breakfast, brunch, lunch, evening a-la-carte or traditional roasts on Sunday.
-A homemade Taste of Wales Afternoon Tea is served daily between 1pm-5pm or our set menu offers 3 courses for £20 daily between 5pm-10pm.
-A large selection of alcoholic and soft drinks is also available including Welsh beer and spirits, wine by the glass or the bottle, plus all cocktails are £7 each.
+The team serves breakfast, brunch, lunch, evening a-la-carte or traditional roasts on Sunday.
+A homemade Taste of Wales Afternoon Tea is served daily between 1pm-5pm or our set menu offers 3 courses for £25 daily between 5pm-10pm.
+A large selection of alcoholic and soft drinks is also available, including Welsh beer and spirits, wine by the glass or the bottle, plus 2 for £15 cocktails.

 Need Assistance?Call Now